danielwarna/braintrain/_posts/news/2018-12-15-Daniel Fellman from the BrainTrain group will defend his PhD thesis on December 17 2018.md

 Time and place: 1pm at Auditorium Salin, Axelia, Piispankatu 8

-Author and title: Otto Waris: "Verbal Working Memory Training in Health and Disease: Outcomes and Underlying Mechanisms".
+Author and title: Daniel Fellman: "Verbal Working Memory Training in Health and Disease: Outcomes and Underlying Mechanisms".

 Opponent: Professor Elisabeth Stine-Morrow, University of Illinois, Beckman Institute